kchu14/Animator/Animator/resources/README.txt

 - Added checkOverlaps to the build() method to enforce class invariants.
 - Added a motion class to represent changes in our shapes as opposed to commands.
 - Modified our SimpleShape and Motion classes to output themselves in a formatted string based on SVG

+/**
+ * CHANGE LOG Added the controller class and interface to allow the view to pass inputs to the
+ * model.
+The controller then updates the view with the new model information.
+ */

+/**
+ * CHANGE LOG Added implementation for the add / remove shape and motion methods.
+Also added a
+ * modify motion method.
+These methods were added to support editable view functionality.
+ */

+/**
+ * CHANGE LOG Added several methods that mutate the motion so that's endings /  beginnings
+ * match the given motion.
+We did this because we wanted the flexibility of keyframes while
+ * continuing to use our motion implementation.
+ */

+/**
+ * CHANGE LOG Created a read only model to be passed into the view.
+This allows the view to gather
+ * the information from the model without mutation being allowed.
+ */
+s
+/**
+ * CHANGE LOG Changed the timer to support the different editable view functions such as pause and
+ * fastforwards.
+ */

+/**
+ * CHANGE LOG Added methods that allowed the panel to support functionality from the editable view.
+ * Functionality included fast forwarding and pause.
+ */